tesujimath/o-my-soul/content/post/what-child-is-this/index.md

 “Behold, I am the servant of the Lord; let it be to me according to your word.”
 {{< /quote >}}

 So in hope and faith and with a surrendered heart, let us ask why and how.
-Why would the Creator God of the Universe and Lord of All choose such a risky and apparently fragile plan?
+Why would the Creator God of the Universe and Lord of All choose such an apparently risky and fragile plan?
 And how could this helpless baby change everything?

 Why?